Kruthiksp/Java8/README.md

     Sort the result by stock quantity (ascending).
     Collect into a new LinkedHashMap (to maintain sort order).
     Print the result.
-10 Given a list of Transaction objects
+10. Given a list of Transaction objects
 	Group the transactions by category
 	Find the total amount spent in each category
 	Store the result in a Map<String, Double>
 	Print the final grouped totals
+11. Given a list of Order objects.
+    Each order contains a list of Items. create a List<String> containing the names of all items from all orders.
 </pre>

 <h2>Bonus Problem Statements</h2>